Diverse pastures – farmer experience and examples

 Please explore the examples below!

-And if you’d like to contribute your own example, please email sam@quorumsense.org.nz
+And if you’d like to contribute your own example of a diverse pasture, please click this link to fill in the form with details of your crop, or email sam@quorumsense.org.nz

 Paddock details